Skip to content

 Not “I ship code I didn’t write.”
 That’s been true for years with copy-paste from Stack Overflow.
 He said he doesn’t read it.
 The AI writes it, the AI tests it, the AI fixes it.
 He reviews the outcome, not the implementation.
 His open-source project Clawdbot (now called OpenClaw) hit 30,000 GitHub stars within weeks of launching in January 2026.
 Clearly, other developers are paying attention.

-What Are AI Coding Agents (And Why Should You Care)?
+What Are AI Coding Agents (And Why Do They Matter)?

-You've probably heard of tools like GitHub Copilot or ChatGPT helping developers write code.
-Those are AI *assistants*.
-They wait for a developer to ask a question, suggest some code, and then wait again.
-The developer is still in the driver's seat, making every decision.
+You’ve probably used tools like GitHub Copilot or ChatGPT to help with code.
+Those are AI assistants.
+They wait for you to ask a question, suggest some code, and then wait again.
+You’re still in the driver’s seat, making every decision.

 How AI Coding Agents Actually Work